 - 1/3 cup (75 mL) chopped fresh Ontario Mint Leaves

-In medium saucepan, over high heat, bring quinoa and 1-1/2 cup (375 mL) water to boil.
+In medium saucepan, over high heat, bring quinoa and 1-1/2 cups (375 mL) water to boil.
 Reduce heat to medium-low, cover and simmer for 12 minutes.
 Stir in edamame, cover and cook for 3 minutes or until water is absorbed.
 Remove from heat; let stand 5 minutes.
-Spread out on baking sheet and cool to room temperature, about 20 minutes.
+Spread out on baking sheet; cool to room temperature, about 20 minutes.

 In large bowl, stir together lemon juice, oil, sumac, salt and garlic.
 Add cooled quinoa mixture, tomatoes, parsley, onions and mint; toss to combine.

-Tip: Add crumbled Ontario feta cheese and for a spicy kick, stir in crushed red chili flakes, to taste.
+Tip: For extra flavour add crumbled Ontario feta cheese and for a spicy kick, stir in crushed red pepper flakes, to taste.

 1 Serving (When recipe serves 6):

 - PROTEIN: 7 grams